Travel 2017. Day 6. Bárcena Mayor. Saturday, September 30/17.

 Sand and gray-coloured stone farmhouses with wooden balconies and red-tiled roofs dotted the meadows.
-Cows –mostly black and white friesians and prolific milkers– grazed in the fields; their milk is turned into highly prized cheeses, butter and other dairy products.
+Cows –mostly black and white friesians and prolific milkers– grazed in the fields; their milk is turned into highly prized cheeses, butter and other dairy products of the area.
 Beef and veal from Cantabria are also highly valued, especially those coming from the native Tudanca breed, which unfortunately is becoming increasingly scarce.
-The forests are home to wild boar and deer whose meat figures prominently in the local cuisine.
+The forests are home to wild boar and deer whose meat figures prominently in local cuisine.
 The forests and mountains are also home to the endangered Iberian bears or wolves.
 As we travelled along the winding road, we wondered if any of them might be silently watching us from the upper reaches of the forests.

-We passed through quaint, sleepy villages and branched off near tiny Correpoco to follow the River Argoza to Barcena Mayor.
+We passed through quaint, sleepy villages and branched off near tiny Correpoco to follow the River Argoza to Bárcena Mayor.
 Here the road ends.
 Isolated where the Argoza valley narrows into a hollow, and surrounded by sloping pastures and forested hills, Bárcena Mayor’s agricultural economy has now given way to tourism as its main source of income.

 If you want to get a good idea of traditional Cantabrian architecture, Bárcena Mayor is a very good place to start.